 The Two-party Mortgage is a standard two-party form of mortgage between the Mortgagor (who is also the Borrower) and the Lender in relation to a mortgage of real property provided as security by the Mortgagor for the loan facility provided by the Lender:

-(A) The Mortgagor and the Lender has entered into the Facility Agreement.
+(A) The Mortgagor and the Mortgagee have entered into the Facility Agreement.

 (B) As security for the facility under the Facility Agreement, the Mortgagor has agreed to mortgage the Property to the Lender for the consideration and upon the terms set out below.